varunarya10/unittest2/README.txt

 * Invoking `unit2` without args starts test discovery
 * Added `TestCase.assertWarns` and `TestCase.assertWarnsRegexp` context managers
-* Error in setUp for a test marked as an expectedFailure is recorded as an expectedFailure and not an error.
+* Error in setUp, tearDown or cleanUp function for a test marked as an expectedFailure is recorded as a pass and not an error.
 Python issue 10548.
 * Fix Python issue 9926.
 TestSuite subclasses that override __call__ are called correctly.
 * Removed unused `maxDiff` parameter from `TestCase.assertSequenceEqual`.